-- Save changes and restart your computer
+- Save the changes and restart your computer.

+For more info about Google DNS servers, check Google’s official Developers page.
 Now, try opening the site you want once again.
-If the issue is still persistent, move on to another solution from below.
+If the issue is persistent, move on to another solution from below.

-Change Network and Sharing settings
+10. Change Network and Sharing settings

-- Go to Network & Sharing Center
+- Go to Network & Sharing Center.

-- From the left pane, choose Change advanced sharing settings
+- Choose Change advanced sharing settings.

 - Disable the following options:

-Make sure the connection is actually secure
+11. Make sure the connection is actually secure

 And finally, maybe there’s nothing wrong with your computer or browser at all.
-Maybe your connection isn’t private in first place.
-This especially applies if you’re outside, connected to a WiFi network in a cafe or airport.
+Maybe your connection isn’t private in the first place.
+This especially applies if you’re outside, trying to enjoy a YouTube video connected to a Wi-Fi network in a cafe or airport.

-That’s about it, we certainly hope that at least one of our solutions or advice helped you resolved your problem with the private Internet connection.
+That’s about it, we certainly hope that at least one of our solutions or advice helped you resolve your problem with the private Internet connection.

 Moreover, if you happen to use a different browser, check out our article on how to solve Connection is not private errors on Safari.